 - It is much faster than the decision tree and random forest algorithm as it does not spend time choosing the optimum split point.

-- As the algorithm reduces bias and variance, there are significantly fewer chances of the model being overfitted or under fitted.
+- As the algorithm reduces bias and variance, there are significantly fewer chances of the model being overfitted or underfitting.

 Implementation of Extra Trees regressor using Python

 Let us jump into the implementation part and apply the Extra trees regressor on a regression dataset.
-In this section, we will be using a dataset from WHO about the life expectancy of various countries.
+In this section, we will use a WHO dataset about the life expectancy of various countries.
 You can read more about the input and output variables of the dataset from this link.